vsevolodbazhan/library/README.md

 ## Notes

-The database `db.sqlite3` is commited and ready to use so you would not have to add data data and create users manually.
+The database `db.sqlite3` is commited and ready to use so you would not have to add data and create users manually.

 ## Usage